pablop16n/web-docs-scorer/README.md

 <!-- [MBG] Consider  normalizing this value with the length of the document, in order to avoid penalizing short documents. -->

 On the other hand, the _great_segments_score_ is used to measure whether a document contains at least one very long segment.
 The lenght of what we consider a 'very long segment' is also language-dependent.
 In Spanish, a segment of this kind has between 625 and 1000 alphabetic characters.
-Depending on the lenght, we assign a value from 0 to 1.
+Depending on the length, we assign a value from 0 to 1.
 If a segment containing 1000 alphabetic characters (or more) is found in a Spanish document, it will receive a score of 1.
 Likewise, if a document only contains segments with 625 or less alphabetic characters, the resulting _great_segments_score_ will be 0.
 If there is more than one of these segments (inside both thresholds), we use an average of their lengths to calculate the value.

 ### urls_score